mayankbaluni/PM-ResourceLibrary/README.md

 We welcome contributions to this repository!
 If you have a resource to add, please submit a pull request or open an issue to discuss your suggestion.

-## License

-This project is licensed under the [MIT License](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact

-For any questions or feedback regarding this repository, feel free to open an issue or contact the repository maintainers directly.
+For any queries or suggestions, feel free to contact me at [mayankbaluni@gmail.com]